The name of the Association shall be the “Plymouth Argyle Supporters Association London Branch” (PASALB).

 (viii) The Chairman shall hold no other office on the Committee.

 (c) The Committee shall have the power to appoint such sub-committees as may be deemed to be necessary for the efficient management of the affairs of the Association and it shall have the power to co-opt members to assist with the work of such sub-committees.
 Such sub-committees shall submit written reports to the General Committee at the next General Committee meeting.
-Such sub-committees shall be chaired by the Vice-Chairman or another member nominated by the General Committee.

 (f) In the event of a tie in any vote of the committee, the Chairman of the meeting shall have a second, casting, vote.